 - Slowly Add Oil: Add a few drops, then pour the oil gradually in a slow, steady stream while whisking or blending the ingredients.
 The gradual addition helps to achieve a stable emulsion (so the two liquids combine instead of separate).

-If you enjoy the sauce, try one of these aioli recipes!
+If you enjoy the tangy sauce, try more delicious aioli recipes!

 Serving Suggestions

-Kimchi aioli packs the perfect punch.
-Slather it onto burgers, sandwiches, or wraps.
-Drizzle it over bulgogi rice bowls and air fryer skirt steak garnished with green onions and toasted sesame seeds, or use it to flavor your favorite fish and shrimp tacos recipes.
+Kimchi aioli packs the perfect punch!
+Slather it onto my air fryer chicken burgers, French dip sandwiches, or wraps.
+Drizzle it over bulgogi rice bowls and air fryer skirt steak garnished with green onions and toasted sesame seeds.
+It’s also a great way to enhance your favorite fish and shrimp taco recipes.

-Serve the smooth, kimchi-flavored aioli as a dipping sauce for baked shrimp skewers, roasted potatoes, sweet potato fries, and home fries, or feature it on a vegetable crudite with hummus and beetroot dip.
-You can also turn the sauce into a tangy salad dressing by adding more kimchi juice and water until you get a pourable consistency.
+Serve the kimchi-flavored aioli as a dipping sauce for baked shrimp skewers, calamari, roasted potatoes, sweet potato fries, fried shrimp, and home fries, or feature the sauce on a vegetable crudite with other dippers like butter bean hummus or beetroot dip.

 What to do with the Leftovers